UNDER THE COVERS (SUPPLEMENTAL)

 THE NINETEENTH

-The Arctic Monkeys
+- The Original: The Arctic Monkeys - Piledriver Waltz

-From Suck It And See (2011)
+The Arctic Monkeys From Suck It And See (2011) |

-Her version for Record Store Day 2012
+Caitlin Rose Her version for Record Store Day 2012 |

 Here's a fine song from The Arctic Monkeys, a number penned by Alex Turner and appearing on their 2011 album Suck It And See.
 It's called Piledriver Waltz, but from such an odd title comes a lyrically wonderful song that was grabbed by US singer-songwriter Caitlin Rose for a Record Store Day release in 2012.
 Her version is simply beautiful: a rock song becomes a kind of country/Americana cross-over and her crystal clear vocals are a delight.